-The primary goal for organizations deploying image analysis technology is to reduce legal liability and to ensure that company reputation is not compromised.
-Image Analyzer allows your organization to utilize leading technology, and provides evidence of due diligence in protecting your employees from receiving material that may be offensive or in some cases illegal.
+The primary goals for organizations deploying image analysis technology are to protect against malicious external linking through QR codes, to reduce legal liability and to ensure that company reputation is not compromised.
+Image Analyzer allows your organization to utilize leading technology, and provides evidence of due diligence in protecting your employees from accessing malicious links or receiving material that may be offensive or in some cases illegal.
 Executives in some countries can be held legally liable for not exercising due diligence in preventing material of this nature from entering or being stored on their systems.